Jessa Duggar Gives Birth Just In Time For ‘Counting On’ Gender Reveal Episode

 “We’ve only had one or two conversations about it, so we need to get on it!
 We did this last time (with Spurgeon) and procrastinated.
 Our son was 5 days old before we had it officially nailed down!”

 As the Inquisitr previously reported, Jessa and Ben have discussed sticking to a theme for their children’s names.
 One idea they came up with before the birth of their first son was a “heroes from the Christian faith” theme.
-Five days after the baby boy’s November 5, 2015 arrival, they revealed that they had named him after 19th Century preacher Charles Spurgeon.
-There’s a good chance that the Counting On stars’ second child will also be named after a famous preacher, and Jessa Duggar has possibly dropped a hint that she likes the last name of “modern day prophet” A.W.
+Five days after the baby boy’s arrival on November 5, 2015, they revealed that they had named him after 19th Century preacher Charles Spurgeon.
+There’s a good chance that the Counting On stars’ second child will also be named after a famous preacher, and Jessa Duggar has possibly dropped a hint that she likes the last name of “modern-day prophet” A.W.
 Tozer.

 My little shopping buddy! ???? #SpurgeonElliotSeewald